VoIPGRID/frontend/README.md

 # About
-VoIPGRID webapp is a single-page web application built on top of Vue.js, Vue-router and Vuex.
+VoIPGRID webapp prototype 1 is a single-page web application built on top of Vue.js and friends.
 The main mantras of the project are:
 * Light-weight
+* Fast build flow
 * DOM-agnostic (SSR & testing)
 * Well documented